\emph{Ab initio} study of (100) diamond surface spins: Introduction

-In this Letter, we propose a simple model for the near-surface DB defect on (100) oxygenated diamond surface, and we characterize some of their properties by density functional theory (DFT) calculations.
-We create a single $sp^3$ carbon DB defect on the trench site with a terminating hydroxyl (OH) radical, see Fig.~\ref{Fig1}, that can naturally occur at step edges of a polished (100) diamond surface.
+In this paper, we propose a simple atomistic model for the near-surface DB defect on (100) oxygenated diamond surface, and we characterize some of its properties by density functional theory (DFT) calculations.
+We create a single $sp^3$ carbon DB defect on the trench site with a terminating hydroxyl (OH) radical, see Fig.~\ref{fig:disordered}, that can naturally occur at step edges of a polished (100) diamond surface.
 The proposed annihilation mechanism of these surface spins is OH thermal desorption, which induces minimum surface reconstruction.
-We estimate the temperature-dependent desorption rate of OH by their DFT activation energy barriers, and we find correspondence between the annealing of $sp^3$ DBs in the experiments and the simulated OH desorption.
+We estimate the temperature-dependent desorption rate of OH by their DFT activation energy barriers, and we find good agreement between experimental results on annealing $sp^3$ DBs \cite{dwyer_2022} and the simulated OH desorption.
 Finally, we calculate the hyperfine structure of four surface spin models, which provides direct information about the interaction between surface spins and nuclear spins as a tool for supporting our model and is relevant for reporter spin protocols for sensing nuclear spins.